0dot0repeating/quakemovement/README.md

     Quake and Quake 2 have a physics quirk where jumping adds to your Z velocity if it's positive, rather than simply setting it.
 This setting scales how much of your starting Z velocity is added to your jump velocity.
 For example, 0.5 means 50% of your Z velocity gets added to your jump velocity.
+If you want half the distance gained, use 0.7071 (roughly √0.5).

 - `RampJumpFactor`: **double**